yiskw713/RISE/README.md

-# Smooth Grad-CAM++ with pytorch
+# Randomized Input Sampling for Explanation of Black-box Models (RISE)
-The re-implementation of Smooth Grad-CAM++ with pytorch.
+The re-implementation of RISE with pytorch.
-This repo also includes the code of CAM, Grad-CAM and Grad-CAM++.
+This repo also includes the code of CAM and Grad-CAM.

 ## Requirements
 * python 3.x